miklevin/MikeLev.in/index.md

 <img class="picleft" width="300vw" alt="Mike Levin and Bill Nye The Science Guy at PCMag" src="/assets/images/mike-levin-and-bill-nye-the-science-guy-at-pcmag.jpg" >
 Psst!
-You want tech skills that will apply to everything and last you for life with a minimum of the retraining rigmarole inflicted upon you by planned obsolescence?
-Well, you've heard of Marcus Aurelius and Stoicism?
-I'm here to teach you Tow-it-ism with MyKoz: AReal/OS - a way of using a Linux Subsystem on Windows for a minimalistic and portable approach to computing.
-See, you
-***tow*** the tech that never goes obsolete around with you for life.
+You want tech skills that will apply to everything and last you for life with a minimum of the retraining rigmarole inflicted upon you by ***planned obsolescence?*** Well, you've heard of Marcus Aurelius and Stoicism?
+I'm here to teach you **Tow-it-ism** with **MyKoz: AReal/OS** - a way of using a Linux Subsystem on Windows (WSL) for a minimalistic and portable approach to computing.
+You ***tow*** the tech that never goes obsolete around with you for life.
 It's the tiny tech stack of ***Linux, Python, vim & git.***

 ![Mike Levin Github Trails](/assets/images/mike-levin-github-trails.png)

-## Towitizm - Practice Never Going Obsolete
+## Tow-it-izm - The Practice of Never Going Obsolete

 ![Mykoz A Real OS](/assets/images/mykoz-a-real-os-banner.png)

 You've heard of Marcus Aurelius and Stoicism?
-This is MyKoz: AReal/OS and Tow-it-ism; a way of using a Linux Subsystem on Windows for a minimalistic and portable approach to computing.
+This is **MyKoz: AReal/OS** and Tow-it-ism; a way of using a Linux Subsystem on Windows for a minimalistic and portable approach to computing.